orbeon/orbeon-forms-doc/xforms/xpath/extension-http.md

 The types of attribute objects supported are the same types supported by the Scope generator, plus types stored with `xxf:set-request-attribute()`.

 If present, the second parameter can specify the `text/plain` content type.
-In that case, if a String object is retrieved, it is return as an `xs:string` instead of being parsed as XML.
+In that case, if a String object is retrieved, it is returned as an `xs:string` instead of being parsed as XML.

 ```xml
 <!-- Get the "document" attribute and use it to replace instance "my-instance" -->